Keizaal/Keizaal/INSTALLATIONGUIDE.md

 Create a new folder called “Keizaal” in a location **outside of the Program Files**.

-Open Wabbajack.exe, it should be in the Wabbajack folder in the root of your main drive.

-Select the Keizaal modlist from the Wabbajack UI.
+Open Wabbajack.exe and select the Keizaal modlist from the Wabbajack UI.

 Once the installation window opens ensure that the “Installation Location” matches the Keizaal folder you just created.
 The download location should populate automatically